canjs/can-stache-bindings/docs/to-child.md

   @param {String} child-prop The name of the property to set in the component's viewmodel.

-  @param {can.stache.expressions} key A KeyLookup or Call expression whose value is used to set as `childProp`.
+  @param {can-stache.expressions} key A KeyLookup or Call expression whose value is used to set as `childProp`.

 @signature `{$child-prop}="key"`

-  Imports [can.stache.key] in the [can.view.Scope scope] to `childProp` property or attribute on the element.
+  Imports [can-stache.key] in the [can-view-scope scope] to `childProp` property or attribute on the element.

   ```
   <input {$value}="name"/>